 Core Strategy What it does Is it working?
-Has position changed Nature and extent of need for refreshment /amendment Extent of review - Category district-wide overarching development strategy requirements and identifies how the strategic objective will be delivered by topic themes in the Cartmel Peninsula been in line with the distribution targets (approximate) set out in policy, 13% against 13% target (rounded up). beyond the current plan period to 2040.
-It will need to provide a strategy for Cartmel Peninsula Principles and objectives broadly in line with NPPF.
-CS5 Spatial Strategy for the East Area Sets out a spatial strategy for the East area based on the district-wide overarching development strategy requirements and identifies how the strategic objective will be delivered by topic themes in the East Area The amount of new housing development delivered in the East Area excluding Kendal for 2003-2019 period has so far been in line with the distribution targets (approximate) set out in policy 24% against 23% target (rounded up).
-With Kendal included delivery has been above the targets 66%, above the 55%.
+Has position changed Nature and extent of need for refreshment /amendment Degree of Review: with reference to Issues and Options Document Cartmel Peninsula the district-wide overarching development strategy requirements and identifies how the strategic objective will be delivered by topic themes in the Cartmel Peninsula.
+2019 period has so far been in line with the distribution targets (approximate) set out in policy, 12% against 13% target (rounded up). growth in the District beyond the current plan period to 2040.
+It will need to provide a strategy for Cartmel Peninsula.
+Principles and objectives broadly in line with NPPF. amendment/or replacement.
+Policy Approaches 3.3 relevant to Grange-over- Sands.
+Theme 3 Local Service Centres.
+CS5 Spatial Strategy for the East Area Sets out a spatial strategy for the East area based on the district-wide overarching development strategy requirements and identifies how the strategic objective will be delivered by topic themes in the East Area.
+The amount of new housing development delivered in the East Area excluding Kendal for 2003-2019 period has so far been in line with the distribution targets (approximate) set out in policy 22% against 24% target (rounded up).
+With Kendal included delivery has been above the targets 63%, above the 59 %.
 The Development Spatial Strategy will need to provide the strategic direction for growth in the District beyond the current plan period to 2040.
 It will need to provide a strategy for the East Area.
 Principles and objectives broadly in line with NPPF.
+Category 1: Likely to require significant review, and amendment/or replacement.
+Policy Approaches 3.4 Policy Options 3.4 - relevant to Milnthorpe Policy Approaches 3.5

-1 CS6.1 Meeting the housing requirement Sets the housing land requirements for the Plan period and a framework for how this will be met through provision of criteria for allocations The level of housing delivery has been below the Core Strategy housing requirement.
+Core Strategy What it does Is it working?
+Has position changed Nature and extent of need for refreshment /amendment Degree of Review: with reference to Issues and Options Document Policy Options 3.5 - relevant to Kirkby Lonsdale Theme 3 Local Service Centres.
+CS6.1 Meeting the housing requirement Sets the housing land requirements for the Plan period and a framework for how this will be met through provision of criteria for allocations.
+The level of housing delivery has been below the Core Strategy housing requirement.
 The Core Strategy target is however well in excess of an up to date assessment of housing need as set out in the 2017 SHMA.
-Over the Policy needs to be updated to take account of the new evidence on Objectively Assessed Need of up to 290 dwellings per annum for the Local Plan period up to 2036, as identified in the 2017 Strategic Housing 1
+Over the last 5 years housing completions have averaged 279 dwellings per year.
+Since 2010 the average rate has been 222 dwellings per year.
+The Land Allocations DPD made allocations for housing development in accordance Policy needs to be updated to take account of the new evidence on Objectively Assessed Need of up to 290 dwellings per annum for the Local Plan period up to 2036, as identified in the 2017 Strategic Housing Market Assessment.
+The current 400 dwelling per annum target no longer aligns with evidenced need and needs to be reviewed in line with future requirements, taking account of government's policy and guidance on Category 1: Likely to require significant review, and amendment/or replacement.
+Policy Options 5.1, 5.7